WHAT TO PACK FOR SWITZERLAND – PACKING LIST

-- I love kaftans and think, it is best to wear from the beach back to the hotel room etc. Luckily, they look super cool these days.
+- I love kaftans and think it is best to wear them from the beach to the hotel room.
+Luckily, they look super cool these days.

 - Beach Bag: I recommend one of the cool beach bags, which are light, affordable, and stylish.

-- Flip Flops are my must-have for beach aka lake days.
+- Flip Flops are my must-have for the beach, aka lake days.

 - If you have a great hotel with a private beach section, you probably do not need a towel.
 If this is not the case not it should also be on your list.
-If you do not have any beach towel yet, click here to get your beach essential.
+If you do not have any beach towels yet, click here to get your beach essentials.